 The Input And Output Of Headphones As Transducers

 As previously mentioned, headphones are transducers of energy.
 More specifically, they convert analog audio signals (electrical energy) into sound waves (mechanical wave energy).
 In this way, headphones “input” audio signals and “output” sound.

 So relative to the computer, headphones are output devices, which is the truest answer to the question “are headphones input or output devices?”

 However, if we take the headphones themselves as our reference point, we see that headphones input and output energy.

 Headphones use drivers to convert energy.
 Typically these drivers are dynamic (moving-coil) drivers that utilize electromagnetic induction to function.

-The electrical audio signal (an AC voltage) runs through a conductive coil that is attached to a movable diaphragm and sits inside a magnetic field.
-As the signal is flowing through the coil, the magnetic field causes it to move due to electromagnetic induction.
-This causes the diaphragm to move as well which causes coinciding sound waves to be emitted from the headphones.
+The electrical audio signal (an AC voltage) runs through a conductive coil attached to a movable diaphragm and sits inside a magnetic field.
+As the signal flows through the coil, the magnetic field causes it to move due to electromagnetic induction.
+This causes the diaphragm to move, which causes coinciding sound waves to be emitted from the headphones.

 Reverse Order: Headphones As Microphones